stefanbeatovic/habit-tracker/README.md

   Modern design with responsive layout and hover effects.
 - **Data Management Tools**
   Export/Import habits as JSON and reset all data.

+habit-tracker/
+├── index.html             # Main HTML file
+│   └──  styles.css        # CSS styles
+│   └── app.js             # Main JavaScript file
+├── screenshots/
+│    ├── Adding functions to .js file.png       # Going through .js file and editing it │    ├── Commiting to GitHub.png                # Commiting to Git repository often
+│    ├── Doing the .css file.png                # Doing the syling for the page
+│    ├── Habit Tracker.png                      # Example of the functional page
+│    ├── Starting with html code.png            # Ready code that was provided for us ready for work └── README.md              # Project documentation

 ---